bzed/whisper-to-graphite/README.md

     	Base directory where whisper files are located.
 Used to retrieve the metric name from the filename. (default "/var/lib/graphite/whisper")
   -directory string
-    	Directory containing the whisper files you want to send to graphite again (default "/var/lib/graphite/whisper/collectd") -host string
+    	Directory containing the whisper files you want to send to graphite again (default "/var/lib/graphite/whisper/collectd") -from int
+    	Starting timestamp to dump data from
+  -host string
     	Hostname/IP of the graphite server (default "127.0.0.1") -port int